 Flat Balanced Input Moving Coil Phono Preamp assembly and test instructions:

 Flat Balanced Input Moving Coil Phono Preamp Mouser Project Manager Bill of Materials:

-Note that the BOM only lists 4X ZTX851.
+The BOM lists 10X ZTX851.
 In order to Vbe match two pairs you'll probably want to order at least 10-12 devices.

 Circuit Description: Introduction